 I am Linfeng Zhao (赵林风), a CS Ph.D. student at Khoury College of Computer Sciences of Northeastern University.
 I’m advised by Prof. Lawson L.S.
 Wong and also working with Prof. Robin Walters.
 During PhD: I am collaborating with and visiting MIT LIS group led by Prof. Leslie Kaelbling and Prof. Tomás Lozano-Pérez.
-I interned at Meta (2024 summer), Boston Dynamics AI Institute (2023 Spring-Summer, WUD team with Jennifer L. Barry) and earlier at Amazon Science (2021 Summer).
+I interned at Meta (2024 summer), Boston Dynamics AI Institute (2023 Spring-Summer) and earlier at Amazon Science (2021 Summer).
 During undergraduate: I interned at Microsoft Research Asia (2019) and earlier worked with Prof. Hao Su at UC San Diego (2018-19).

 We study the problem of action sampling and propose a method to incorporate equivariance properties to the action sampling procedure.